yashikart/syntheticore-agent/README.md

-# 🧠 SyntheticCore Agent UI
+# 🧠 SynthetiCore Agent

-SyntheticCore Agent is an intelligent dataset generation system that allows users to create **customized synthetic or grounded datasets** across multiple domains like **Finance, Education, and Health**.
+SynthetiCore Agent is an intelligent dataset generation system that allows users to create **customized synthetic or grounded datasets** across multiple domains like **Finance, Education, and Health**.
 It uses **Faker for synthetic data**, **LLMs for grounded text**, **Transformer models for Hindi & Hinglish translation**, and trains a **Reinforcement Learning (RL) agent using PPO** to improve data generation automatically over time.

 ---